react-syntax-highlighter/react-syntax-highlighter/README.md

 * `style` - style object rquired from styles directory. <a href="https://github.com/conorhastings/react-syntax-highlighter/blob/master/AVAILABLE_STYLES.MD">here</a>. `import { style } from 'react-syntax-highlighter/styles'` .
 Will use default if style is not included.
 * `children` - the code to highlight.
 * `customStyle` - prop that will be combined with the top level style on the pre tag, styles here will overwrite earlier styles.
 * `useInlineStyles` - if this prop is passed in as false, react syntax highlighter will not add style objects to elements, and will instead append classNames.
-You can that style the code block by using one of the css files provided by highlight.js.
+You can then style the code block by using one of the CSS files provided by highlight.js.
 * `spread props` pass arbitrary props to pre tag wrapping code.

 ```js